Nafisa42/2025S2-CITS5501-Group53-Project/project-phase1-report.md

 | **Time (THH:MM)**     | digits only (`0`–`9`, excluding colons)  |
 | Semantics             | valid 24-hour clock                      |

+We choose to record time up to **minutes (THH:MM)** because:

+- **Business need**:

+  Airline timetables and tickets are always published in minutes.

+- **Practicality**:

+  Seconds add no real value to passengers or staff but increase complexity.

+---

 ## 3. Control Flow and Test Paths

 ### 3.1 isValidDate